 Heroin addiction is among the leading causes of death in the United States as addiction often leads to overdose.
 This highly addictive drug is usually used because of the euphoric causing qualities it holds.
 Heroin is most commonly used by people between the ages of 18 and 44.
-This somewhat broad range of affected age groups and the addictive nature of the drug make it very important to have information about the symptoms and signs of heroin addiction.
+This somewhat broad range of affected age groups and the addictive nature of the drug makes it very important to have information about the symptoms and signs of heroin addiction.

 What is Heroin and How Does Addiction Happen?

 Defined as an extremely addictive analgesic drug made from morphine, heroin is often used to produce euphoria.
 This drug illegal but many people become addicted to it as a result of abusing prescription medications such as Vicodin or OxyContin.
-Heroin comes in different colors and forms: brown or white powder, or a black and sticky substance sometimes called “black tar”.
+Heroin comes in different colors and forms: brown or white powder or a black and sticky substance sometimes called “black tar”.

 Heroin is consumed in many different ways.
 Some people snort or sniff it while others inject it after mixing it with water.
 Heroin can also be smoked.
 Sometimes, it is mixed with alcohol or cocaine.
 The combination of cocaine and heroin is known as “speedballing”.